Vin65/papi_documentation/source/index.md

 --------- | --------- | ---------------- | -----------
 email     | true      | test@example.com | Name of Product
 password  | true      | 12345678         | SKU of Product

-Vin65 Market Services uses a temporary authorization token.
-You your email/password credentials to Authenticate yourself and obtain a new authorization token and then you can optionally cache the token until it expires.

-All requests (other that the authenticate request) will require an Authorization header that uses an active Authorization token.

 `Authorization: Beaer [auth_token]`